GLYCAM-Web/gems/docs/Conventions.md

 SpecialVariable="test value"

 source testchild.bash   # will see SpecialVariable="test value"
-bash otherchild.bash    # will see SpecialVariable as defined elsewhere (or undefined if not)
+bash otherchild.bash    # will see SpecialVariable as defined elsewhere (or as undefined if not)
 ```